quis0/sprint-11/README.md

 ### Quick start

 #### :warning: Warning: it may take some time to install the project.
-If you just want to view the site, go [to try it section](#try-it-httpsquis0githubiosprint-11)
 To install the project on your computer, you will need npm.
 You can download it from the official website:

 https://www.npmjs.com/get-npm